Best Ultralight Backpacks for Thru Hiking and Backpacking 2026

 > Not the best for anyone who wants to carry a lot of gear

-For more than 18 months, I have been using and testing the Hyperlite Mountain Gear Unbound 40L on multiple local trails in everything from extreme heat to heavy rain.
-I can see why this pack has quickly become a favorite in the ultralight backpacking community.
+For more than 2 years I have been using and testing the Hyperlite Mountain Gear Unbound 40L on multiple local trails in everything from extreme heat to heavy rain.
+The main pack is seam-sealed, and I’ve found it keeps gear dry even after extended hikes in heavy rain.

 Compare Prices: